 - top tips for enhancing child-led enquiry in the classroom

-- 24 simple and engaging activities to spark children’s interest, get them asking questions and acting like independent scientists.
+- 24 simple and engaging activities (linked to the National Curriculum) to spark children’s interest, get them asking questions and acting like independent scientists

-- creative ideas for linking science with English
+- creative ideas for sharing scientific understanding through developing meaningful links with English

 Stress Awareness Month brings up the question: is stress a demon or a friend?
 Stress can spur us on, make us more efficient or more creative.Black and minority ethnic (BME), Equality and diversity, Mental health, Emotional wellbeing, Healthy schools, Ofsted, Safeguarding, School improvement, Assessment, Pupil progress, Transition 21 April 2021